buhikon/CoffeeShopFinder/README.md

 # CoffeeShopFinder
-A swift sample app which provides local coffee shops based on user location using Four Square APIs.
+A sample swift app which provides information about local coffee shops based on user location using Four Square APIs.

 ## How to run code